 Elevation: 8,286 ft

 This peak is not in the book.
+This peak’s name was changed to Cornice Point from Squaw Point in 2022 by order of the Depart of Interior.
 Two routes are set out below.

 Cloochman Saddle/West Ridge, Class 2